acdczlc/4883-SWTools-Conley/Assignments/A03/README.md

--Run scrape_game_ids.py then scrape_game_data.py
+- Run scrape_game_ids.py then scrape_game_data.py
--My program was written in python2 so some of the functions might not work with python3 -scrape_game_ids.py fetches all of the game ids from the last 10 seasons -scrape_game_data.py fetches all of the stats from the given game ids
+- My program was written in python2 so some of the functions might not work with python3
+- scrape_game_ids.py fetches all of the game ids from the last 10 seasons
+- scrape_game_data.py fetches all of the stats from the given game ids